-Academic writing in foreign languages (other than German)
+Workshops on academic writing in foreign languages (other than German)

 - Department German as a Second Language and Intercultural Programs

-Academic writing in German as a foreign language
+Workshops on academic writing in German as a foreign language

 Questions specifically regarding your role as an international student in Tübingen can be directed at the Welcome and Help Desk for International Students during the orientation week, and at the Office for Advising and Admission of International Students during the whole semester.